 Visit our list of parks to see which park sites have playgrounds areas.

-Baltimore County now has two dog parks.
-Paw Point at Robert E. Lee Park and B.A.R.C.
+Baltimore County now has four dog parks, Perry Paw at Honeygo Run Regional Park, Wags Dog Park at St. Helena Park, Paw Point at Lake Roland and B.A.R.C.
 Park at Hannah More Park.
-Registration is required to use either park and all dogs must be properly licensed.
-Remember, when your dog is not within the fenced in area of the the dog park, it must be leashed.
+Registration is required to use all parks and all dogs must be properly licensed.
+Remember, when your dog is not within the fenced area of the dog park, it must be leashed.

-The recently renovated Robert E. Lee Park features a 1.5 acre dog park, Paw Point.
+The recently renovated Lake Roland features a 1.5 acre dog park, Paw Point.
 A highlight of Paw Point is the lake access area for dogs who enjoy swimming.
 Registration is required to use the park.
-Registration information is available on the Paw Point's website.
+Registration information is available on Paw Point's website.

 B.A.R.C.
 Park at Hannah More Park

 The Baltimore Animal Recreation Center (B.A.R.C.)
 Park at Hannah More Park features two areas for dogs to roam and socialize with other dogs without a leash.
 The larger area is 1.5 acres and the smaller area is .75 acres.
 Each areas also features a dog water fountain.
-Registration forms and material can be found at www.reisterstownrec.com/cms/node/34.
+Registration forms and material can be found on the Reisterstown Recreation Council website.

 Did you know that Baltimore County ranks in the top ten of all jurisdictions in America for preserving farmland, and leads the state in overall land preservation?
 Part of the beauty of Baltimore County's parks system is the preservation of valuable natural spaces and environmentally sensitive areas.
 Many of the County's parks preserve vulnerable stream buffers and woodlands and/or feature tree-planting and forestation projects.
 Numerous parks offer nature trails that allow park visitors to experience and enjoy the natural environment first-hand.
 The natural and preserved areas within the parks help to support Baltimore County's important environmental initiatives.
 More than two thirds of Baltimore County's land remains rural, and preservation of the rural character of our land - the farms, woods, and waterways- remains one of the cornerstones of planned growth and development.